The gap between knowing something is biased and actually catching it in your own work is enormous. This course closes it.

 Course Prerequisites:

-In-Person Classroom Training: 5 Days, 7.5 hours of instruction per day
+In-Person only: 5 days, 7.5 hours of instruction per day

 A certificate of completion

-Six months post-course support to help implement training on-the-job
+Six months of post-course support to answer questions and help you implement what you learned on the job